GSecurity1979/Notes/Guide to Star Trek Online.md

 Ship Weapons: any, preferably with crtd mods, try to put cannons or beams or torps in front and 360 weps at the back

-Consoles: isomags, fel'khri torment engine, genesis seed
+Consoles: fel'khri torment engine, genesis seed and gemini device

 Ship gear: fleet core, iconian shield, prevailing fortified engines, colony secondary/deflector